dengzhanwang/SLRQA/README.md

 ## Project Summary

-This MATLAB project implements the "Sparse Low-Rank Quaternion Model for Color Image Processing" as outlined in the associated scientific paper *Smooth PARAFAC Decomposition for Tensor Completion* by Yokota T, Zhao Q, and Cichocki A. [1].
+This MATLAB project implements the "Sparse Low-Rank Quaternion Model for Color Image Processing" as outlined in the associated scientific paper.
 It provides a comprehensive framework for applying quaternion models to color image processing tasks.

 ## Code Structure